Winter 2024 Transfer

 Crown might have a lot of science elements, but all majors are welcome here!
 Crown students connect through creativity and community.
 It is very easy to feel welcome at Crown and to get plugged in.
 Transfer students tend to shy away from getting involved, but connecting with your college and your major is so important and will make your UCSC experience so much better.
 Being involved has shown to improve GPAs, keep you on track to graduation, help get jobs/internships, connect you with faculty for recommendation letters, network with other students, and it’s just fun!

 We know enrollment is one of your top priorities this summer and we understand.
 Much of what you need to know is found inside the Slug Orientation Course 2.
-We will also be talking more about enrollment during Virtual Advising Days (more specific information on this to follow).
 However, we can point you towards several resources and things to think about when planning your fall schedule.

 We recommend transfer students take between 12-15 credits in the first quarter; two major courses and elective or GE.
 You should not be taking more than 15 units in your first quarter.
 Give yourself time for adjusting to the quarter system and to a new school.
 We recommend taking KRSG 25 as part of your first quarter schedule.
 It’s a transfer specific class that helps you get connected to the things you came to UCSC for!

 If you completed IGETC at your community college, it will waive your lower division GE courses.
 In order for this to happen, you will need to have your community college send over an IGETC Certification to UCSC Admissions–it does NOT automatically transfer with your transcript.
 Here is a guide to IGETC FAQs.
 If you did not complete IGETC but think you might have completed some of them, you have what is called a “Partial IGETC” and Admissions will contact you with the ways to easily complete your IGETC at UCSC.